 Catriona Hanley was the founding director of Loyola’s Peace and Justice Studies Program.
 She presents papers internationally in the field of Peace Studies, most recently on the Italian anti-fascist philosopher of nonviolence, Aldo Capitini.
 Her doctoral work at Loyola University Chicago was preceded by degrees from McGill and the Université de Montréal.
 Research interests include the philosophy of peace, peace and justice studies, twentieth-century continental thought and Greek philosophy.
 Her first love and enduring interest is in “big question” philosophy, as her work on Aristotle, Heidegger and the question of being attests.

-James Quirk, a Loyola alumnus, teaches at American University and The Catholic University of America.
-His work has taken him to the Balkans, the Kurdistan Region of Iraq, and a Loyola service-immersion mission to Mexico.
-He has published articles in U.S. and foreign journals, is actively engaged in the emerging scholarship about online education, and blogs for the Foreign Policy Association.
+Jim Quirk, a Loyola alumnus, teaches at American University and The Catholic University of America.
+His work has taken him to Israel-Palestine, the Kurdistan Region of Iraq, across the Balkans, and on a Loyola service-immersion mission to Mexico.
+He publishes in U.S. and foreign journals and newspapers, is actively engaged in the emerging scholarship about online education, and blogs for the Foreign Policy Association.
 He has taught in the Liberal Studies program since 2003.